Steps for Requesting Allocation through NSF's ACCESS Program

 Proceed to log in screen and authenticate with CILogOn.
 Under the Select Identity Provider, choose ACCESS CI (XSEDE).
 Then enter your XSEDE credentials.
 It will prompt you to add the Duo MFA.

-Navigate to this URL: https://allocations.access-ci.org/ in your browser.
+Navigate to the following URL https://allocations.access-ci.org in your browser.

 Select your tier/level.
 There are four tiers or levels of requesting allocation through this program depending on your need.
 Allocations are awarded in the form of ACCESS Credits for the first three levels.

-- Explore ACCESS Request (suited for small projects to test or run benchmarks, classroom activities, etc.) - Prepare your materials for Explore
+1. Explore ACCESS Request (suited for small projects to test or run benchmarks, classroom activities, etc.)

-- Discover ACCESS Request (requires 1-page proposal; great for modest scale research activities) - Prepare your materials for Discover
+2. Discover ACCESS Request (requires 1-page proposal; great for modest scale research activities)

-- Accelerate ACCESS Request (up to 3-page proposal that includes your resource usage plan) - Prepare your materials for Accelerate
+3. Accelerate ACCESS Request (up to 3-page proposal that includes your resource usage plan)

-- Maximize ACCESS Request (up to 10-page proposal) - Prepare your materials for Maximize
+4. Maximize ACCESS Request (up to 10-page proposal)

 After you have logged in, submit your application request under the specific tier here: https://allocations.access-ci.org/opportunities